 5. Submit documents and translations

-Gather all original documents (and copies, if applicable) and sworn translations and submit them to your nearest Consulate of Spain, either in person by appointment or by post.
+Gather all original documents (and copies, if applicable) and original sworn translations and submit them to your nearest Consulate of Spain, either in person by appointment or by post.
 Remember to include a prepaid Special Delivery envelope with your name and address so the documents can be posted back to you.

 6. Attend an appointment (if applicable)